-Warm Home Discount applications are open for winter 2021 to 2022.
+Warm Home Discount applications are now closed for winter 2021 to 2022.

 Qualifying for the broader group